Nancy Chelangat Koech

-Nancy Chelangat Koech is a visually impaired Kenyan Paralympic athlete.
+Nancy Chelangat Koech (born 16 April 1995) is a visually impaired Kenyan para-athlete.
 She represented Kenya at the 2016 Summer Paralympics in Rio de Janeiro, Brazil, and she won the silver medal in the women's 1500 metres T11 event.
 She also won the bronze medal in the same event at the 2020 Summer Paralympics in Tokyo, Japan.

+Career

 At the 2019 World Para Athletics Championships held in Dubai, United Arab Emirates, she won the bronze medal in the women's 1500 metres T11 event.